It’s clear. The Rainbow River is exceptionally popular because it is exceptionally clear.

 Remnants of Rainbow Springs’ life as an attraction are visible in the landscaping, which includes lushly landscaped waterfalls with hills and bridges.
 (The hilly landscape actually comes from when the area was mined for phosphates.)

 There was a zoo and a rodeo show, and signs mark the foundations of these buildings.
 In its heyday, Rainbow Springs had a monorail and submarine-like boats with underwater windows.

 Today, Rainbow Springs State Park provides a pleasant shady walk through gardens, several picnic pavilions and a snack bar and gift shop.
 There are a few miles of trails beyond the landscaped area too.

 There is a swimming area at Rainbow Springs, but it’s not for everybody: The 72-degree water is more than 10 feet deep and there is no lifeguard.
 All inflatables, including rafts, tubes and balls, are not allowed in the park for safety reasons.
 Swimmers may wear life preservers or use swim noodles.

 Also, if you want a shorter Rainbow River kayak experience, when tubing season is over, you can rent kayaks, canoes and SUPs at the park and paddle downstream as far you’d like and return.

 Admission is $2 per person to the park.

-Rainbow River is popular for snorkeling and scuba diving
+Rainbow River snorkeling and scuba diving is popular too

-If you bring your own kayak or canoe, there is a $15 (single) or $20 (double) fee to have it hauled to KP Park and you paddle back to your car at your leisure.
+If you bring your own kayak or canoe, there is a fee to have it hauled to KP Park and you paddle back to your car at your leisure.
 There is a $5 per person fee charged at KP Park.
-(All prices as of winter, 2017.)

 Rainbow River Canoe and Kayak